-Towards an Open Future will take place on Friday, April 24th.
+Towards an Open Future took place on Friday, April 24th.
 Below are the abstracts from our “lighting talk” presenters:

 Nora Almeida (CityTech) – OER Promises and Paradoxes: A Conversation about Labor, Value, and Equity